Rotary Peace Fellowship Program 2023-2024

 - Chulalongkorn University, Bangkok, Thailand

-Scholarship Value/ Inclusions:
+Scholarship Value/ Inclusions

 As the Rotary Peace Fellowship is offered to International students, it supports those students by giving them a fully funded scholarship program.
-The following are the benefits offered by Peace fellowship:
+The following are the benefits offered by Peace Fellowship:

 - Covers the full tuition fee